VinayKumarNC2019/DevOpsProject1/README.md

               master branch, downloads the code from GITHUB and launches ProdWebServer using Docker.

               Using ngrok public URL is generated to access it via internet.

-  Improvements:

-                * Testing the Website should be performed using Selenium or any other testing framework.

-                * Instead of using ngrok, leverage any cloud provider VM for public IP.

-                * Purchase Domain name for the website and map it with the IP of Hosted Machine or Load Balancer machine.

-                * Instead of using volume for code deployment, we must build the Docker image using Docker File and push it to registry and just launch it.

  Step 1: Create Local Repo simplewebapp.